chrispycrust/scissors-paper-rock/README.md

 # scissors-paper-rock

-code for the odin project's beginner js project: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors
+Code for the odin project's beginner js project: https://www.theodinproject.com/lessons/foundations-rock-paper-scissors

+Since user has to type responses instead of select pre-made choices, code also handles any inputs that don't match rock, scissors or papers.

 ## remaining issues